ljgreenhill/ljgreenhill.github.io/_posts/2022-01-05-program-hardware-design.md

 The wrap value (maximum counter value) was set to 5000 and the clock division (value to divide the counter value by) was set to 25.

+In the following diagram, the blue dot is the starting location of the mobile robot, and the orange dot is the stationary Pico.
+Every time a new median time difference is calculated (three beeps have been sent and received) the thread running on core 0 evaluates if the state machine should switch cases.

 ![Moving State Machine](https://i.ibb.co/pnMGG9B/final-state-machine-Page-1-drawio.png)